Psycho killer, qu'est-ce que c'est?

 Photograph: Sid Gentle Films

-As series three of the multi-award-winning TV series Killing Eve returns to our screens today, here's another chance to read a blog by Professor Alec Charles exploring the anatomy of a screen psychopath.
+To welcome the return of the multi-award-winning TV series Killing Eve, Professor Alec Charles explores the anatomy of a screen psychopath.

 There's something appallingly attractive about film and television's most celebrated homicidal psychopaths.
 (However, one imagines that, for most people at least, the qualities of real-life serial killers seem somewhat less seductive.)